Barkerville Highway 26 BC Travel Guide

 Bowron Lake Park Road – 79.4 km

-This is also the turn off to the wilderness track through the Cariboo Mountains to Likely.
-Wilderness Road Trip through the Cariboo Mountains offers more information bout this road trip adventure.
+This is also the turnoff to the wilderness track through the Cariboo Mountains to Likely.
+Wilderness Road Trip through the Cariboo Mountains offers more information about this road trip adventure.

 Ballarat Claim – 79.6 km

-East of the Bowron Lake Park Road is on of the oldest continuously worked claims in the Cariboo goldfields.
+East of the Bowron Lake Park Road is one of the oldest continuously worked claims in the Cariboo goldfields.
 It is named for the Ballarat mining region of Southwestern Australia.

 Barkerville – 80.9 km

 Barkerville Historic Town and Park stands as a testament to British Columbia’s golden beginnings. and is the largest heritage attraction in Western North America.

 The Last Mile

 The Last Mile of the original road has been preserved as a hiking and ski trail between Barkerville and Richfield.
 The Richfield Courthouse, British Columbia’s oldest wooden courthouse was built in 1882 and it is the last remaining Richfield building.